 Ask Jenny Bruso is a new column for the quarterly magazine, Sisu, focused on grit, guts and what defines our experiences in the outdoors.
 Having work in actual print is the COOLEST and this magazine is gorgeously curated and smart.
 Buy it!
-I’m not going to spoil the questions that get printed (buy it), but I’ll be posting some of the ones that don’t make it in here.
+I’m not going to spoil the questions that get printed (buy it), but I’ll be posting the ones that make it online and some of the outtakes

 Dear Jenny Bruso,